jimbucktoo/huelights/README.md

 	}
 ]
 ```
-Save this token as it will be utilized in later requests:
+Save this authentication token as it will be utilized in later requests:

 <img src="https://github.com/jimbucktoo/huelights/blob/main/s2.png" width="500">